 - Can the result be verified later without calling GeoClear again?

 This is especially important when the location verdict feeds a high-value or regulated decision.
-If an underwriting workflow approves a loan, if an insurance platform prices a policy, if a logistics system reroutes a delivery, or if an autonomous agent acts on a location, the system should have a durable record of the location receipt it relied on.
+If an underwriting workflow approves a loan, if an insurance platform prices a policy, if a logistics system reroutes a delivery, or if an autonomous agent acts on a location, the system should have a durable copy of the location record it relied on.

 The trust boundary, not the wire format

-The trust boundary, not the wire format, is what makes the receipt valuable.
+The trust boundary, not the wire format, is what makes the record valuable.

 The wire format is intentionally a standard, portable, inspectable envelope.
 Customers should not need a proprietary verifier just to validate a GeoClear response, independent verification should be standard, portable, and inspectable.